top of page

 Three images of Sunny, Frances Marcellin's rescue Labrador including one of him as a puppy

 I care deeply about human rights and enjoy using my art to raise awareness, campaign and fundraise for marginalised communities.
-My cartoons, reportage and illustrations often explore these themes with empathy and humour.
+My cartoons, reportage and illustrations often explore these themes.

 I’m open to new collaborations and am also seeking representation to help me grow my illustration career further.

-If you’re looking for an illustrator in France (bearing in mind I can pop over to the UK or somewhere in Europe with ease), a British editorial illustrator, a live illustrator for events, or a pattern designer, I’d love to hear from you so please do reach out so we can discuss your project and create it together.
+If you’re looking for an illustrator in France (bearing in mind I can pop over to the UK or somewhere in Europe with ease), an editorial illustrator, a children's book illustrator or a live illustrator for events, I’d love to hear from you, so please do reach out so we can discuss your project and create it together.

 © 2025 by Frances Marcellin